Elephant seal: Breeding season

 Males arrive at potential breeding sites in spring, and fast to ensure that they can mate with as many females as possible.
 Male elephant seals use fighting, vocalisations, and different positions to determine the dominant males.
 By the time males reach eight to nine years of age, they have developed a pronounced long nose, in addition to a chest shield, which is thickened skin in their chest area.
 They display their dominance by showing their noses, making loud vocalisations, and altering their postures.
 They fight each other by raising themselves and ramming each other with their chests and teeth.

 By the time females arrive, each dominating male has already established his territory on the beach.
 Females cluster in groups called harems, which consist of up to 50 females surrounding one alpha male.
 Outside of these groups, a beta bull is normally roaming around on the beach.
 The beta bull helps the alpha by preventing other males accessing the females.
 In return, the beta bull might have an opportunity to mate with one of the females while the alpha is occupied.

 Birth on average only takes a few minutes, and the mother and pup have a connection due to each other's unique smell and sound.
 The mothers will fast and nurse up to 28 days, providing their pups with rich milk.
-The last two to three days, however, females will be ready to mate, and the dominant males will pounce on the opportunity.
+For the last two to three days, however, females will be ready to mate, and the dominant males will pounce on the opportunity.
 Males and females lose up to a third of their body weight during the breeding season.
 The gestation period for females is 11 months, and the pupping seasons lasts from mid to late summer.
 The new pups will spend up to 10 additional weeks on land learning how to swim and dive.